Variation formulae for the volume of coassociative submanifolds: First variation formulae

 \begin{cor}Assume $d\phi=0$.
 Then

 \end{cor}

 Notice that if also $d\psi=0$ then $\tau_2=0$, so our formulae agree with calibration theory: $\Sigma_0$ is minimal.

-\paragraph{Moduli spaces.}The condition $d\phi=0$ implies that the space of coassociative deformations of an initial compact coassociative submanifold $\Sigma$ forms a smooth moduli space $\mathcal{M}$, cf. e.g. \cite{G2lectures}.
-The theory shows that (i) the isomorphism $T\Sigma^\perp\simeq\Lambda^2_+(\Sigma)$ relates infinitesimal deformations in $\mathcal{M}$ to self-dual harmonic 2-forms, (ii) these integrate to actual deformations, so the dimension of $\mathcal{M}$ coincides with that of the space of self-dual harmonic 2-forms on $\Sigma$.
+\paragraph{Moduli spaces.} The condition $d\phi=0$ implies that the space of coassociative deformations of an initial compact coassociative submanifold $\Sigma$ forms a smooth moduli space $\mathcal{M}$, cf.~e.g.~\cite{G2lectures}.
+The theory shows that \begin{enumerate}[(i)] \item the isomorphism $T\Sigma^\perp\simeq\Lambda^2_+(\Sigma)$ relates infinitesimal deformations in $\mathcal{M}$ to self-dual harmonic 2-forms; \item these integrate to actual deformations, so the dimension of $\mathcal{M}$ coincides with that of the space of self-dual harmonic 2-forms on $\Sigma$.
+Hodge theory implies that this dimension is topological: $\dim(\mathcal{M})=b_2^+(\Sigma)$. \end{enumerate} The restriction to normal vector fields corresponds to the fact that $\mathcal{M}$ is defined modulo reparametrizations, i.e., it contains non-parametrized submanifolds.